JamieHeather/stitchr/README.md

 ## Example usage

 `Stitchr` uses relative paths.
 Please ensure you are in the Scripts directory to run the script.
-The only required fields are the minimal components describing a single rearranged  alpha or beta chain: V gene name, J gene name, and CDR3 sequence (either DNA or amino acids).
+The only required fields are the minimal components describing a single rearranged TCR chain: V gene name, J gene name, and CDR3 sequence (either DNA or amino acids).
 Constant regions must also be specified for all non-human/non-mouse species.

 ```bash
 python3 stitchr.py -v [IMGT V gene] -j [IMGT J gene] -cdr3 [CDR3aa]